Emergency Department at Wooster Community Hospital

 When complex procedures such as neurosurgery or invasive cardiology surgery (which are not performed at Wooster Community Hospital) are necessary, patients may be transferred to a tertiary care center in Cleveland, Akron, Canton, or Columbus.
 With a heliport on campus and numerous land transport services available at WCH, a tertiary care center is only minutes away.

-To ensure patient comfort and safety, the number of visitors welcomed at the ER bedside to be 2 or less.
-If you have questions regarding our safety policy please feel free to speak to the nurse supervisor.
+To ensure patient comfort and safety, the number of visitors welcomed at the ER bedside is to be two fewer.
+If you have questions regarding our safety policy, please feel free to speak to the nurse supervisor.

 Triage – Medical Urgency